xenostream/edbrowse/troff.md

 Take a moment to think about the things you do when you format a page on a wysiwyg device such as a
 typewriter:

 • You set aside part of the page as the text area.
-This requires setting top, bottom, left, and right margins.
+This requires setting top, bottom, left, and rightmargins.
 • You adjust the lines that you type so they are all approximately the same length and fit into the designated text area.
 • You break the text into syntactic units such as paragraphs.
 • You switch to a new page when you reach the bottom of the text area.

 Left to themselves, nroff or troff will do only one of these tasks: they will adjust the length of the lines in the input file so that they come out even in the output file.
 To do so, they make two assumptions:

 • They assume that the line length is 6.5 inches.
 • They assume that a blank line in the input signals the start of a new paragraph.
 The last line of the preceding text is not adjusted, and a blank line is placed in the output.

 The process of filling and adjusting is intuitively obvious—we’ve all done much the same thing manually when using a typewriter or had it done for us by a wysiwyg word processor.
 However, especially when it